chimera-linux/cports/Packaging.md

   actually run as your host system root (as it can't).
 * `cross` *(true)* If disabled, the template will error early when attempting cross compilation.
-* `lint` *(true)* If enabled, the template format will be checked for errors before building.
-This includes correct ordering of fields and other checks.
+* `lint` *(true)* If enabled, the template contents will be checked for additional errors before building.
+This includes correct ordering of fields, validation of URL and description strings and other checks.
   It does not check formatting of the template, as that can be handled better with external tools.
 * `spdx` *(true)* If enabled, the license name(s) will be validated as SPDX compliant.